 Once your updated artifact is ready, you can create a new release.

 Delivery of updates

-After you’ve submitted an update to an app, you’ll see “In review” near the top right of your app’s Play Console pages.
+After you’ve submitted an update to an app, you’ll see “In review” under "Update status" on your app's Dashboard.
 Once the update is published, your update will start being distributed to existing users.

 Once your update is available, users can download the update on your app’s store listing page or from their My apps page on the Play Store app.
 If a user has turned on automatic updates for your app, the update will be downloaded and installed automatically.